UCL/ucl-latex-thesis-templates/README.md

 The class needs some updating and could use a lot of commenting, and these are being worked on, but the files are perfectly usable right now with pdfLaTeX or lualatex.
 The repo is tested after each push with lualatex on Travis.

-If you have suggestions for improvements, please do submit an issue, drop me a line ([i.kirker@ucl.ac.uk](mailto:i.kirker@ucl.ac.uk)), or throw me a pull request.
+If you have suggestions for improvements, please do submit an issue, drop me a line ([i.kirker+GH@ucl.ac.uk](mailto:i.kirker+GH@ucl.ac.uk)), or throw me a pull request.

 *@ikirker*